 Stop your skin from becoming dehydrated by using a face serum with hyaluronic acid during the day and a nourishing facial oil to sleep in overnight.

 4. Body Soap or Wash

 It sounds basic, but a good body soap or wash is seriously one of the most underrated beauty essentials for travel.

-Don’t believe us?
-Well considering your hands come into contact with millions of germs every single day, it’s probably a good idea to just pack some anyway.
+Don’t believe me?
+Well, considering your hands come into contact with millions of germs every single day, it’s probably a good idea to just pack some anyway.

-For a bar that doesn’t irritate skin, regardless of your skin type, we love Simple’s fragrance-free soap (*).
+For a bar that doesn’t irritate skin, regardless of your skin type, I love Simple’s fragrance-free soap*.